 A person’s immune system is a marvelously effective but highly complex system that protects people from diseases, trauma, and infections.
 An allergy is the product of a hypervigilant immune system overreacting to a harmless substance, like dog dander, pollen, and gluten.

-During allergic sensitization, the body is exposed to the harmless substance and responds by making immunoglobin class E (IgE) antibodies.
+The body is exposed to the harmless substance during allergic sensitization and responds by making immunoglobin class E (IgE) antibodies.
 IgE choreographs an inflammatory response causing a range of symptoms that may include:

 - Allergic rhinitis

 Researchers have discovered that three broad protein groups produced by dogs and cats are responsible for the allergic response seen in some people.
 The three protein classes are kallikreins, secretoglobins, and lipocalins.

 Over 50% of individuals with dog allergies are allergic to the lipocalin protein found in a dog’s urine, saliva, and skin cells (dander).

 Why Are Allergies To Dogs Becoming More Common?